Alex da Kid

-Although he now lives in Los Angeles, the Evening Standard named him one of "London's Most Influential People in 2011."
-He has been nominated for numerous Grammy Awards including "Album of the Year" for his work on Rihanna's Loud.
-His record label, KIDinaKORNER, is a subdivision of Interscope Records.
-In both 2013 and 2014, Grant (as owner of KIDinaKORNER Records) was chosen by Billboard Magazine for their "Top 40 Under 40."
+The Evening Standard named him one of "London's Most Influential People in 2011."
+He has been nominated for numerous Grammy Awards including Album of the Year for his work on Rihanna's Loud.
+His record label, Kidinakorner, has been an imprint of Interscope Records since 2011.
+In both 2013 and 2014, Grant (as owner of Kidinakorner Records) was chosen by Billboard magazine for their "Top 40 Under 40."
 In 2020, Grant released a jazz album titled 000 CHANNEL BLACK, under the pseudonym by.ALEXANDER.

 Early life

 Alexander Junior Grant was born 27 August 1983 in North London, to a Jamaican father and an English mother.
 Grant was a professional footballer, playing for Bristol City until 19 years of age, at which time a friend introduced him to the digital music editing software FruityLoops, prompting an interest in music production.
 He then attended University of West London (UWL) to study towards a master's degree in Audio Technology, now called Advanced Music Technology.